WILHELM HARTL - PERSONAL PAGES

 It goes without saying that annual engine and generator servicing, antifouling and routine maintenance are being carried out in the spring ahead of each season.In spring 2015 I commissioned

-a major service of the Volvo engines.
+of the Volvo engines.

 All needs for repairs/replacements are being addressed as they arise, hopefully without causing disruption to holiday plans.